Political positions of Joe Biden: Senate

 While in the Senate, Biden voted in favor of the 1986 immigration bill (which passed) and the 2007 comprehensive immigration reform bill (which failed).
 In a 2007 Democratic presidential primary debate, Biden said that it would be impractical and expensive to deport every unauthorized immigrant in the U.S. and proposed an earned path to citizenship, saying: "Get a background check on all of them, take out the criminals, get them back, and provide for a means by which we allow earned citizenship over the next decade or so.
 Folks, being commander in chief requires you to occasionally be practical."
 Biden voted for the Secure Fence Act of 2006, which authorized and partially funded the construction of fencing along the Mexican border, mostly as a means to combat cross-border drug trafficking.
 During the same campaign, Biden said that would not allow sanctuary cities to ignore federal law.
 In 2007, Biden said that illegal immigration would not stop unless U.S. employers stopped hiring undocumented workers, saying: "All the rest is window dressing."

 Vice presidency

 As vice president, Biden supported the 2013 bipartisan comprehensive immigration reform bill, a bill crafted by the Gang of Eight (four Democratic, four Republican senators) that would have created a 13-year pathway to citizenship for unauthorized immigrants with security checks, devoted unprecedented resources to border security, created a new work visa program, and established a mandatory employment verification system to ensure that persons hired are authorized to work in the U.S. As president of the Senate, Biden personally presided over the Senate when the bill passed 68–32.
 The legislation failed, however, in the Republican-controlled House of Representatives.

+In 2015, Biden spoke at a White House summit for "Countering Violent Extremism."
+In it, he spoke about how Americans of European descent were predicted to soon become a minority in the United States by stating "fewer than 50 percent of the people in America ... will be white European stock," as well as opining that such a fact is "not a bad thing."